Discrimination and harassment in the sex industry

 Can a brothel operator discriminate against me?

 If you are an employee, a brothel operator can’t discriminate against you in hiring or conditions, on the basis of any of the illegal grounds of discrimination – things like sex, race, sexual orientation, and political belief.
-You can see the full list of illegal grounds in the “Discrimination” chapter.

 However, most sex workers are not employees – or are not treated as if they are employees.
 The discrimination rules don’t apply if you are an independent contractor, so a brothel operator can discriminate in how they treat you and this won’t be illegal.